rodionpotachin/iot-air-quality-healthlamp-project/README.md

 ![Intro](https://github.com/rodionpotachin/iot-air-quality-healthlamp-project/blob/master/img/Intro.png?raw=true)

 HealthLamp Air is an IoT project built on the ESP8266 microchip.
-It's designed to measure, record and visualize the quality of air in your house in real time in a the stylish & unique way.
+It's designed to measure, record and visualize the quality of air in your house in real time in the stylish & unique way.

 # Design & development